aaronmams/jekyll-now/_posts/2017-06-02-Rant on Affordable Housing: Part 1.md

 What I can’t see is what they expected to get for this money.
 Is 50 household housing units a lot or a little?
 How big a dent in the ‘housing crisis’ do they think the addition of 50 low income rental units makes?

 To be clear, I’m not saying it didn’t make a dent.
 I’m saying, numbers are great but these numbers lack context.
 They’re just arbitrary numbers.
+Without knowing how many units we were hoping to get for the money, it's hard to know if the 4.8 million spent on this line item would have been better allocated to a different goal or would have been better spent on a different mix of projects.

 ## Responsible use of public money: evaluating alternatives